 What programs are offered by the School of Education at VIU?

-There are three programs of study offered within the School of Education, including master’s degrees (education, applied linguistics, and TESOL) as well as a graduate certificate in TESOL.
+There are programs of study offered within the School of Education, including master’s degrees (applied linguistics and TESOL) as well as a graduate certificate in TESOL.

 What is it like to study at VIU’s School of Education?

 The School of Education offers a dynamic and interactive learning experience both in-class and out of the classroom.
 Students studying in the School of Education find that they are given the opportunity to interact with students from other programs and schools as well as meet and network with outside community members through a variety of special events and programs offered on campus.